JustSomeGirlWithoutASoul/Electrical-Vehicle-Distribution-Optimization-/README.md

   • Environmental consideration: Excessive deployment of hardware can increase carbon footprint and material waste.

 The problem’s complexity makes it a valuable study in balancing environmental, economic, and operational factors.
-This project tackles a real-world challenge with significant implications for sustainable transportation.
-By applying optimization techniques to Washington’s EV landscape, it offers practical solutions to inform infrastructure investment and policy decisions.
+Applying optimization techniques to Washington’s EV landscape offers practical solutions to inform infrastructure investment and policy decisions.